 Further particular properties of STM.
-9 as specific relation-control-information are discussed in sec.
+9 as specific 'enmorfía of relation' (i.e. relation-controlinformation) are discussed in sec.
 4.1, 4) 'conjunction of systems'.

-Generalizing, one can state that any 'rules' / 'principles', regulating the character of relations (of interaction) between substrate and structural factor, always represent a relation-controlinformation.
-In this context, the substrate of any 'principle' is always a relation (interaction) as a sub-aspect of the structural factor of the system that meets this 'principle', and the structural factor of any 'principle' is always the character / properties of the relation in the frame of this system.
+Generalizing, one can state that any 'rules' / 'principles', regulating the character of relations (of interaction) between substrate and structural factor, always represent a relation-control-information, i.e. an 'enmorfía of relation'.

+In this context, the substrate of any 'principle' is always a relation (interaction) as a subaspect of the structural factor of the system that meets this 'principle', and the structural factor of any 'principle' is always the character / properties, i.e. the enmorfía of relation in the frame of this system.
 The system-constituting concept of any 'principle' is always 'sufficiency of the given existential triad for the creation of the state 'being' / 'observability' of the system, based on this existential triad'.

-As for any pair {substrate, structural factor}, the following relationship is valid: existence of substrate (here: of interaction) enables the structural factor (here: interaction-controlinformation) to become apparent, and existence of structural factor (here: interaction-controlinformation) makes the substrate (here: interaction) inhomogeneous and, hence, observable.
+As for any pair {substrate, structural factor}, the following relationship is valid: existence of substrate (here: of interaction) enables the structural factor (here: enmorfía of interaction, i.e. interaction-control-information) to become apparent, and existence of structural factor (here: enmorfía of interaction, i.e. interaction-control-information) makes the substrate (here: interaction) inhomogeneous and, hence, observable.

 By the example of physics: existence of physical fields (i.e. of the curvature of space) enables the Principle of Least Action (PLA) to become apparent, and PLA makes physical fields (i.e. the curvature of space) observable.